- Start: either in the winter or in the summer semester.

 You did not receive an admission by the end of June?

 Your application will then be reviewed in the second round.
-The second and final application deadline is July 15, 2022.
-If you apply for the Master of Economics by this deadline, you can expect to hear back by the end of June or in early August.
+The second and final application deadline is July 15, 2023.
+If you apply for the Master of Economics by this deadline, you can expect to hear back in early August 2023.

 Further Information on certain deadlines can be found here.